gisquick/gisquick-doc/user-manual/setting-up-project.rst

 widget in the published web map. **Topics tab** is located next to the **Layers tab** in the user interface.
 A Topic can be easily added or removed using ``ADD`` or ``REMOVE`` buttons.
 After clicking on ``ADD`` button, the user can edit Topic's name and description and select the layers wanted in the Topic.
-Save all changes by using the ``SAVE`` button in the top-right corner.

 .. note:: The **Description** of a Topic is called **Abstract** in the Content management widget of the web map.